jaakkopasanen/Impulcifer/README.md

 ## Processing
 Once you have obtained the sine sweep recordings, you can turn them into a HRIR file with Impulcifer.
 All the processing is done by running a single command on command line.
-The command below assumes you have made a speaker recording and a headphones recording and saved the recording files into `data/my_hrir` folder.
+The command below assumes you have made a speaker recordings and a headphones recording and saved the recording files into `data/my_hrir` folder.
 Start command prompt, jump to Impulcifer folder and activate the virtual environment as described in the installation instructions if you don't have command prompt open yet.
 Sine sweep recordings are processed by running `impulcifer.py` with Python as shown below.